 Which industries benefit most from remote IoT device management?

-Quite a few, but logistics, agriculture, and manufacturing tend to see the most immediate impact.
-In logistics it’s about knowing where your fleet is at any given moment.
+Logistics, agriculture, manufacturing, and healthcare tend to see the most immediate impact.
+In logistics it is about fleet visibility and cold chain monitoring to prevent product loss.
 In agriculture it means farmers stop driving out to every field just to check a reading.
-And in manufacturing, teams can monitor equipment around the clock without sending anyone on-site.
-The common thread is that it saves time, cuts costs, and reduces the kind of surprises that turn into expensive problems.
+In manufacturing, teams can proactively monitor equipment around the clock, run proactive maintenance schedules, and meet IEC 62443 compliance requirements without constant on-site audits.
+Healthcare is growing fast too, with hospitals needing to manage IoT devices remotely for patient monitoring equipment while meeting FDA and ISO 13485 obligations.
+The common thread across all of these is that remote management saves time, cuts costs, and reduces the kind of surprises that turn into expensive problems.

 How do you manage IoT devices behind a firewall?

-This is a common challenge.
-Firewalls with restricted ports or NAT settings can block the cloud connection your devices need.
-The typical approach is to configure outbound connections from the device side rather than relying on inbound access, which most firewalls allow by default.
-In more complex setups, VPN tunnels or dedicated IoT connectivity brokers like AWS IoT Core can bridge the gap securely without requiring you to open up your firewall.
+This is one of the most common challenges in enterprise IoT deployments.
+Corporate firewalls with restricted ports or NAT settings can block the connections your devices need to reach the cloud.
+The standard approach is to configure devices to initiate outbound connections rather than relying on inbound access, since most firewalls allow outbound traffic by default.
+MQTT over TLS on port 443 works well for this because it looks like regular HTTPS traffic to the firewall.
+For more complex network topologies, VPN tunnels or dedicated IoT connectivity brokers like AWS IoT Core can bridge the gap without requiring changes to existing firewall rules.
+The key is to plan for these connectivity constraints early in the architecture phase, especially if you need to manage remote IoT devices across multiple sites with different network policies.

 Can you integrate remote IoT management into our existing infrastructure?